-Physical or violent behavior will result in a ban by the Superintendent from school premises and activities and will be referred to law enforcement and any other relevant agency.
-The Superintendent, in consultation with the Board, will determine the length of the ban.
+Physical or violent behavior will result in a ban by the Board from school premises and activities and will be referred to law enforcement and any other relevant agency.
+The Board will determine the length of the ban.
 Failure to comply with the restricted access provided in this policy will result in the filing of civil and/or criminal charges.